oakie-doke/flood/README.md

 - Modern web browser with JavaScript enabled
 - Internet connection for API access
 - No server setup required (client-side application)
+- Redirecting between pages must be enabled to use the automatic connection to Google Maps

 ### Quick Start
 1. Clone or download the project files